hella753/create_models_write_views/README.md

 |----|------------|--------------|------------------|-------------|----------------|---------------|-------------------|---------------|
 | 1  | _date_     | _status_     |   _quantity_     | _total_     | _customer_     | _address_     | _id_              | _id_          |

+For testing purposes there are 7 products, 8 categories and 2 orders records in the database <3

 ## **Components** ##